mar10/nutree/docs/sphinx/ug_objects.rst

     `children`, `data_id`, `data`, `kind`, `meta`, `node_id`, `parent`, `tree`, and all other methods and properties.

-    Note also that forwarded attributes are readonly.
+    Note also that shadow attributes are readonly.

 .. _generic-node-data: